easywebhub/easywebhub-com/content/index.md

             },
             {
                 "title": "Elegance websites, optimized for mobile",
-                "name": "A lot of websites have bad, urly design, built on old, unsupported back-end framworks.
+                "name": "A lot of websites have bad, urly design, built on old, slow back-end framworks.
 EasyWeb aim to refine all of them for new beautiful layouts and optimize for any devices. "
             }
         ]
     },